ghcpuman902/mangolb/README.md

 Each articles are formed of a `.txt` file and a folder which has the same name as the `.txt` text file.
 The folder should contains the essential `cover.jpg`, which is the cover photo of the article, as well as other photos you want to use in your article.
 Both of them need to be stored under the folder `articles/`.

 I suggest you not to delete any of the articles (including this one and the kitchen sink) before you start using the system.
-If you don't want these to show up on your blog index page, all you need to do is change the table in `default.txt`. `default.txt` and the folder `default/` are for the index page.
+If you don't want these to show up on your blog index page, all you need to do is change the table in `default.txt`.
+Contents in `articles/default.txt` and the folder `articles/default/` will decide what's displaying on the index page.

 ### If you *don't have* access to .htaccess file of your server